Tent Rental in Boston

 Cape Cod and the Islands

 Cape Cod is the epicenter of New England tent weddings.
 Chatham, Brewster, Wellfleet and the upper Cape towns host hundreds of tent events every season.
-The Cape has its own rental companies, and mainland companies that serve the Cape add ferry or bridge-crossing logistics to their pricing.
-Martha's Vineyard and Nantucket are another level — everything goes by ferry, costs are 40-60% higher than the mainland, and availability is extremely limited.
+The Cape has its own rental companies, and mainland companies that serve the Cape add ferry or bridge-crossing logistics.
+Martha's Vineyard and Nantucket are another level.
+Everything goes by ferry, and availability is extremely limited.
 Book island dates 12+ months ahead.

 Cape Cod towns have their own permitting rules.
 Some require neighbor notification for tent installations, and several towns restrict event sizes.
 Check with the local building department early in your planning.